Skip to content

 Where Dialzara fits

 Dialzara works for very low-volume businesses, under 60 minutes per month, where the $29 entry price matters more than the overage rate.
-Once you consistently exceed 60 minutes, the overage math makes Dialzara one of the most expensive options on this list.
+Once you consistently exceed 60 minutes, its $0.48/minute overage makes it one of the most expensive options on this list.

-Phonely offers a free tier with 100 minutes, making it the only zero-cost entry point among Smith.ai alternatives.
-The paid plan costs $50/month for 250 minutes with $0.25/minute overage.
+Phonely offers a free tier with 100 minutes, making it the only zero-cost entry point among these Smith.ai alternatives.
+The paid Starter plan costs $50/month for 250 minutes with $0.25/minute overage, and Pro runs $150/month for 750 minutes.
+Phonely is a native, low-latency platform, well capitalized on a $16M Series A.

 The free tier is genuinely useful for testing.
 One hundred minutes covers roughly 50 two-minute calls, enough to evaluate whether AI phone answering works for your business before committing any budget.
-That trial-before-you-buy approach is more generous than most competitors.
+Phonely's $50 Starter plan bundles more minutes than Trillet's $49 plan, but is voice-only and does not include SMS or email follow-up.

 Where Phonely fits

 Phonely is the best choice for businesses that want to test AI phone answering at zero cost before deciding on a paid platform.
-If you are comparing Smith.ai alternatives but unsure whether pure AI works for your call patterns, Phonely's free tier lets you find out without risk.
-Once you are ready for a full-featured paid plan, compare Phonely's $50/250-minute offer against Trillet's $49/150-minute plan.
-Phonely includes more minutes, but Trillet adds SMS, WhatsApp, and compliance certifications at no extra cost.
-For a detailed feature breakdown, see Phonely vs Trillet.
+Once you are ready for a full-featured paid plan, compare Phonely's $50 for 250 minutes against Trillet's $49 for 150 minutes with SMS, email summaries, and included compliance.
+See Phonely vs Trillet for the full breakdown.

 Side-by-Side Comparison Table